Privacy Notice

 If you choose not to give us information which we ask you for, it might not be possible for us to deal with matters – this may mean we cannot process your complaint, or that we cannot work with you as a contractor.
 Feel free to talk to our Data Protection Officer about this if you are worried or have any questions.

-We make sure that we:
+We make sure we:

 - keep personal information up to date,